Iceland – The Frozen North

 Frozen Jökulsárlón glacial lagoon

-This will be the sixth winter that I team up with Australian master photographer Joshua Holko to do a winter workshop in Iceland.
-In 2017 we are going to include the northern part of the island in the itinerary.
+This will be the 10th winter that I offer a winter workshop in Iceland.
+In 2018 I am going to include the northern part of the island in the itinerary.
 In the beginning of March we’ll have about 10 hours of daylight and with luck the Northern Lights will increase our photographic opportunities far into the night.
-This is a unique opportunity to travel and photograph with two experienced professionals that have a combined total of more than 40 years of photographic experience and can take you to the best locations at the right time, when the light is optimal.
+This is a unique opportunity to travel and photograph with a local professional that has more than 20 years of photographic experience in Iceland and can take you to the best locations at the right time, when the light is optimal.

 We are going to circumnavigate the island on this 10-day workshop.
 The main focus of the tour will be ice caves in the Vatnajökull region, outlet glaciers and glacial lagoons, icebergs on a black beach, frozen waterfalls of the north, rugged mountains, coastal features, geothermal areas and the Northern Lights (Aurora borealis).
 The itinerary will be kept as flexible as possible to ensure that we’ll have clear skies to be able to photograph the Northern Lights.
 The winter conditions can be stunningly beautiful: the glacial lagoons freeze, some of the waterfalls are partially frozen, the glaciers appear more blue with fresh snow on top and, with fewer visitors than in summer the black sand beaches of the south are more pristine.